Laxmannegi/C-I/README.md

 **Don't Forget**
 - Even I don't define a constructor their will be a constructor.
-- Default of scope of class members is private
+- Default scope of class members is private

 **Class2** constructor is not public , **Class2** constructor doesn't required to be public why? **Class1** constructor should be access to be Class2 not class2 to class1.
 When child class instance is created it's implicitly call the parent class constructor.